CharlieJP05/CharlieJP05.github.io/resume.md

 ## Transferable Skills
 Problem solver, Practical, Logical, Observant, Natural leader, Creative, Decisive, Imaginative

-Like to do a lot of 3D printing as it is a great way to get my ideas realised fast.

 ## Transferable Skills
 Problem solver, Practical, Logical, Observant, Natural leader, Creative, Decisive, Imaginative